Gasp-B/Orthoutils/docs/repository-review.md

 - **DX/tooling**: TS strict=true but `allowJs` and `skipLibCheck`; ESLint disables `@typescript-eslint/no-unsafe-*` rules, potentially masking runtime issues. 【F:tsconfig.json†L3-L34】【F:eslint.config.mjs†L1-L36】

 ## Risks / smells
-1. **Overly permissive CSP & inline allowances**: `script-src` includes `'unsafe-inline'` (and `'unsafe-eval'` in dev) and `style-src` allows `'unsafe-inline'`, which weakens XSS protections and may block hydration when CSP is tightened later.
-Connect-src defaults to wildcard Supabase host, not pinned to project URL. 【F:proxy.ts†L47-L136】
+1. **CSP origin pinning & nonce propagation**: CSP now relies on nonces (no `'unsafe-inline'`/`'unsafe-eval'`), but `connect-src` still defaults to a wildcard Supabase host rather than a pinned project URL, and consumers must honor the `x-nonce` header to wire bundled scripts/styles. 【F:proxy.ts†L47-L119】
 2. **Admin client optional & fallback secret key**: `supabaseAdmin` silently becomes `null` if service key missing and may rely on `SUPABASE_SECRET_KEY` (non-standard).
 Route handlers also use the anon key (`createServerClient`) even for server-only data, increasing reliance on RLS for access that likely targets public tables. 【F:lib/supabaseClient.ts†L5-L68】
 3. **Metadata base hardcoded**: `metadataBase` points to `othoutils.example.com`, which can break canonical URLs/previews on other environments (Vercel preview, local) and can conflict with CSP origins. 【F:app/layout.tsx†L1-L18】
 4. **Runtime rate limit store**: Rate limiting in `proxy.ts` stores counters in-memory; in serverless/Vercel this resets per instance and can lead to inconsistent protection.
 Not necessarily wrong but may give false sense of throttling. 【F:proxy.ts†L5-L115】